 From the perspective of competitive intelligence, this view gives both brands an insight into exactly what topics are catching the attention of audiences on each channel.
 Using this information they can then adapt their strategy to incorporate aspects of their competitor's strategy that appear to be working and avoid topics that have made less impact.

 Tip 3: Work out which kind of content works for you and them

-Using this social data, Ferrari can now take a closer look at Porsche’s picture posts on Facebook to see what they are doing right and Porsche can look at Ferrari’s video posts to see if there is anything they can learn from them.
+Using this social data, Ferrari can now take a closer look at Porsche’s picture posts on Facebook to see what it's doing right and Porsche can look at Ferrari’s video posts to see if there is anything it can learn from them.

 Tip 4: Is your best channel their best channel?